hilda0618/Intro-to-JS/README.md

 # 🚀 JavaScript Mini-Missions: Code Your Own Tools!

-*Created by Ms. Liu for Computer Science and Mathematics students.*
+*Created by Ms. Liu for Computer Science.*

 Welcome to the JavaScript Mini-Missions repository!
 This collection of beginner-friendly coding projects is designed for students with little to no prior programming experience.